 There is another important observation on work-structure as pointed out by Daniel Bell (1973).
 Bell says that since late 20th century, we have entered into a post-industrial phase.

 In today's world, theoretical knowledge forms the "axial principle" of society and is the main source of innovation and policy formulation.
 In the economy, this is reflected in the decline in manufacturing sector as the main form of economic activity and its replacement by service sector.
 The new axial principle fosters the supremacy of professional and technical occupations which constitute a new class.
 In all spheres - economic, political and social - decision making is crucially influenced by this new intellectual class.

-In the present era of globalization, the organization of work in industries has taken up a new form, what we call 'Post-fordism'.
+In the present era of globalization, the organization of work in industries has taken up a new form, what we call 'Post-fordism' (Giddens: 2009)..
 In recent decades of intense globalization, flexible practices have been introduced into a number of industrial activities such as product development, production techniques, management style, employee involvement and working environment.
 Post-fordism tries to incorporate all these elements under the premise of flexible specialization.
 Flexible specialization involves the production of a wide and changing variety of products in small volumes for specialized markets, using general-purpose machinery and skilled and adaptable labor.
-Flexibility refers to the nature of production systems: new technology, particularly computerization, to produce many different products, while multi-skilled workers needed to get the best out of flexible machinery.
-Specialization refers to the nature of product markets: mass markets have fragmented into a multiplicity of specialized markets, as customers now want more variety, individuality and innovation.
+Post-fordism, upto some extent, has brought down alienation among workers (Tonkiss; 2006).